ceph/bubbles/deploy/README.md

 ### podman

-To build the container image and run the registry, we are going to need podman, which should be installed through whatever package repository and tool one's distro uses.
+To build the container image and run the registry, we are going to need podman, which should be installed in version 3.4.x or higher through whatever package repository and tool one's distro uses.

 ### Ceph